kjappelbaum/oximachinerunner/README.md

 pip install oximachinerunner
 ```

+Note that the installation will require significant (>500 MB) storage space since the ensembles use k-nearest neighbors models.

 ## Usage

 Note that since version 1 the models are no longer shipped with the PyPi package.